 In here is a mention of a popular suicide at the time the poem was written, so the poem evidently has social pulse.
-Yet, it’s a stanza that reveals a deep opposition of intent.
-One that wishes to soar, in unbridled creative outburst and another that indicates exhaustion of spirit, wishing to be dropped into stillness, while feeling that sinking pit in the stomach as the roller coaster swoops one down or when falling from the highest heights.
-The words speak of a rush associated with risk.
-It would appear, both methods lead to the same feeling of exultation.
+Yet, it is a stanza that reveals a deep opposition of intent.
+One that wishes to soar, in unbridled creative outburst and another that indicates exhaustion of spirit, wishing to be dropped into stillness, while feeling that sinking pit in the stomach as the roller coaster swoops one down when falling from the highest heights.
+The words speak of a rush associated with risk, it would appear, both methods lead to the same feeling of exultation.

 He wants to pierce the hornet’s nest

 and come out with a long godhead.